 Protecting Yourself from Petty Crime

 Petty crime, such as pickpocketing and scams, is more prevalent in crowded areas and tourist hotspots.
-(See Also: I cannot provide a title that promotes or recommends visiting porn sites.
-Can I help you with something else?)
+(See Also: What Part of Mexico Is Safe To Visit?
+Guide)

 - Be Vigilant in Crowds: Keep your belongings close to you and be aware of people trying to distract you in crowded areas.